Mangas (TV channel): Programmes

 The programming of the channel is mostly reruns of classic series from the Club Dorothée era, such as Fist of the North Star, Ranma ½, Moero!
 Top Striker and Dragon Ball and Dragon Ball Z. However, the channel also shows original programming such as One Piece and Wolf's Rain shown in their original version.

 Eventually, Mangas also aired several new programs which are now cancelled, such as Galaxie Mangas (hosted by Olivier Ligné and Olivier Fallaix) from 2000 to 2003, Défi Mangas a showcase of short films by young directors, and Mangas à la carte, a program where viewers could vote for the way they wished the series to develop.

 Today, the channel is the only French channel with a bimonthly news magazine entirely dedicated to the world of manga, (paper manga, anime, video games, etc.), which has been broadcast since September 2004 : Actu Mangas.
 The magazine is co-written by Mylène Patou (for manga) and Cédric Derancourt (for video games) who is also in charge of programming for the channel.
 The show is also shown in a shortened version on NT1.

 Broadcast

-Mangas is shown on AB Sat and is also available through a contract on French, Belgian, Lebanese, Moroccan, Tunisian Haitian, Mauritian and Swiss cable and on digital packages.
+Mangas is shown on AB Sat and is also available through a contract on cable and on digital packages from France, Belgium, Switzerland, Luxembourg, Monaco, Francophone Africa, Lebanon, Overseas France and Haiti.

 In 2020, the AB channels were removed of StarTimes.